 As one commentator said: ‘In buying multiple solutions we ended up feeling like we had built train stations out across the country with no train tracks leading into them.
 Not only was this expensive, no one used them’.

 This challenge has led to the development of integrated Legal Automation software platforms called ‘Legal Operating Systems’.
 These solutions integrate a wide array of legal technologies to both enable the business to self-manage legal tasks, while enabling lawyers to dramatically increase productivity.

 Legal Automation Maturity vs Opportunity

 The move to Legal Operating Systems maps to the trend experienced in other functions.
 Originally functions adopted isolated software products to address niche needs, until they moved to wider integrated solutions.
 E.g. Marketing’s early investments into automation, in the early 2000s, was in things like email marketing and content management systems.
 Over time they found the lack of connectivity between systems limited their impact, and they have moved to Marketing Automation Platforms such as Marketo & Hubspot.

-Legal automation are becoming increasingly popular and beneficial to users.
-Being late to the adoption of automation of Legal services means Legal can not only learn from the experiences of other functions, but it can ‘leap-frog’ outdated technology.
+Legal automation systems are becoming increasingly popular and beneficial to users.
+Being late to the adoption of automated of Legal services means Legal can not only learn from the experiences of other functions, but it can ‘leap-frog’ outdated technology.
 Get started with Plexus' Legal Automation tools and systems today!